 Video provided by author Video editor: Please use this animation as a big inset with the command window running in the background.
 TEXT: N, P, T

-SCREEN: Talent points to the two files. data.myadsorbate_npt and log.myadsorbate
+SCREEN: Talent points to the two files. data.ch2oh_npt and log.ch2oh

 After the NPT simulation, plot the volume of the supercell against time [1].
 The point where it levels off to a steady state value is the point in the NPT simulation when the production run can begin [2].